Canar/2n/README.md

 ## Features and Configuration

 `2n` supports every input and output format that `ffmpeg` does.\
-Default configuration plays to the `default` Pulseaudio device.
+Default configuration plays to the `default` Pulseaudio device.\
+Pulseaudio devices are handled through the `pacat` executable.

 User-editable playlist is loaded at runtime and found at\
 `$HOME / CFGDIR / PLAYLISTFN` per `config.h`.\